chef-cookbooks/supermarket-omnibus-cookbook/README.md

 supermarket['ssl']['certificate_key'] = '/full/path/to/ssl.key'
 ```

+:warning: It’s super important to be aware that __supermarket.json always wins__.
+Best practice is to modify your supermarket configuration via `['config'] setting in a wrapper cookbook.

 To find out all supermarket `config` attributes you can override, see [omnibus-supermarket](https://github.com/chef/omnibus-supermarket/blob/master/cookbooks/omnibus-supermarket/attributes/default.rb).
 Translation of attributes from `supermarket-omnibus-cookbook` to attributes in `omnibus-supermarket` occurs in the `supermarket_server` resource provided by this cookbook which produces a JSON(`/etc/supermarket/supermarket.json`) that `omnibus-supermarket` reads.
 For example:

 ```ruby